 Why Less Sleep Sucks

 For some reason or another, we all run into times in our life where we have a shortened sleep cycle.
 One big thing that helps us sleep well at night is regularity.
 Going to sleep at regular times at night helps us tremendously when we need to be well rested and recharge for the next day.
 Knowing that you have a shorter night of sleep coming soon is worthy of prepping for.
+This is the first step in understanding how to feel well rested with little sleep.

 To get the max benefits of a good nights sleep and feeling well rested, your brain needs to reach REM sleep.
 REM, Rapid Eye Movement) is where your brain goes into what we commonly call a dream state.
 Here is where your brain releases hormones and delta waves to get your body to repair tissues, fight off infections and organize your memories.
 At least, as far as we know.
 A smaller sleep cycle can interrupt this process and leave you feeling groggy and more tired than usual.